minhquanvu0604/segmentation-module/README.md

 ```
 CMAKE_INSTALL_PREFIX is a CMake variable that specifies the directory prefix where make install will install your files.

-Export the path so that model_inference_cpp can be found
+Export the path so that model_inference can be found
 ```bash
 export CMAKE_PREFIX_PATH=/absolute/path/to/segmentation-model/install:$CMAKE_PREFIX_PATH
 ```